maiah/synth/README.md

 ### Built-in middlewares

-* [logPath](https://github.com/maiah/synth/wiki/Middleware-logPath) - Used for logging the Request path and its query parameters.
+* [logPath](https://github.com/maiah/synth/wiki/Middleware-logPath) - Used for logging the request path and its query parameters.
-* [reqContent](https://github.com/maiah/synth/wiki/Middleware-reqContent) - Used to gather Request POST data and populate `Request`#`dataMap` property which can be accessed by user-defined request handlers and other middlewares.
+* [reqContent](https://github.com/maiah/synth/wiki/Middleware-reqContent) - Used to gather request POST data and populate `Request`#`dataMap` property which can be accessed by user-defined request handlers and other middlewares.

 Synth Robot Boy art by [KabisCube](http://kabiscube.deviantart.com/) `kabiscube@yahoo.com`